oddbird/sliiides/content/css-next/css-cafe.md

     on selector specificity
     and code-order to determine
     what takes precedence.
+    We have control over the cascade!

 - title: |
     Fewer **Hacks**
   script: |
-    Hopefully allowing us to replace
+    Hopefully that allows us to replace
     all our specificity & importance hacks
     with more clearly defined patterns.